Join us as a neighbourhood officer

 Here, you’ll gain insight into what working at Northumbria Police is really like, find out more about the application process and how to prepare for the role, eligibility requirements, police officer pay & benefits, and you’ll have the opportunity to speak to current officers.

-Choose your preferred date below to sign up to an upcoming Teams, online event.
+Choose your preferred date below to sign up for an upcoming online Teams event.

 Can’t make these sessions?
 We’ll be running events all year, check back for later dates.